USEPA/ATtILA2/README.txt

 Installing ATtILA
 ------------------

-This README provides basic information on installing ATtILA for ArcGIS.
-For more detailed instructions on installing and using ATtILA, please see the manual located in \{ATtILA Destination Folder}\ToolboxSource\ATtILA2\doc\ATtILA for ArcGIS Toolbox Help.chm.
-Depending on the installation location, the help manual may fail to open reporting that 'Navigation to the webpage was cancelled.'
-This error often occurs when the CHM Help file is located on a network drive.
-To resolve, copy the file onto a local drive and reopen.
-New users should read through the manual at least once to familiarize themselves with potential pitfalls associated with spatial data, ArcGIS limitations, or ATtILA for ArcGIS processes.
+This README provides basic information on installing ATtILA for ArcGIS Pro.
+For more detailed instructions on installing and using custom toolboxes in ArcGIS Pro, please see 'Connect to a toolbox' in ArcGIS Pro's Online Help.
+New users should read through this wiki at least once to familiarize themselves with potential pitfalls associated with spatial data, ArcGIS limitations, or ATtILA for ArcGIS Pro processes.

 REQUIREMENTS:
 -------------

-ATtILA for ArcGIS requires ArcGIS Pro 2.5 and the Spatial Analyst extension.
-ATtILA for ArcGIS has not yet been tested on ArcGIS 2.6.1 or later versions.
+ATtILA for ArcGIS Pro requires ArcGIS Pro 2.6 or later and the Spatial Analyst extension.
+ATtILA for ArcGIS Pro has not yet been tested on ArcGIS 3.0 or later versions.

 INSTALLATION:
 ------------